 Simply put, mindful eating is the practice of eating consciously.
 It is the act of being aware of your physical, mental, and emotional needs in terms of eating.
 The Center for Mindful Eating also describes it as “allowing yourself to become aware of the positive and nurturing opportunities that are available through food selection and preparation by respecting your own inner wisdom. “ Most importantly, mindful eating is built on the foundation that you have the ability to make the best food decisions unique to you.

-How is it different than a fad diet?
+How is mindful eating different than a fad diet?

 Mindful eating teaches you…

 - How to listen to your physical hunger and satiety signals

 - To acknowledge your natural responses to food with judgement (i.e. likes, dislikes)